Wenjia-Lu/league-win-analysis/README.md

   width="700"
   height="500"
   frameborder="0"
-></iframe> We plotted a histogram of gold per minute for both teams of every game, and the result is a bimodal distribution, which hints that we are able to discern whether a team won or lost from their gold per minute.
-This makes a lot of sense, since for each game, the winning team will have more gold than the losing team.
+></iframe> Gold reflects how much advantage a team has over the other, equipment wise.
+We plotted a histogram of gold per minute for both teams of every game, and the result is a bimodal distribution, which hints that we are able to discern whether a team won or lost from their gold per minute.
+This makes sense since for each game, the winning team will have more gold than the losing team.
 The temporal difference is made up for by finding the rate of gold earned.

 ### Bivariate Analysis